As a nationally certified and licensed professional counselor, Janis helps her clients resolve relationship conflicts and trust issues.

 Although the research findings conclude that living together before marriage is not a good idea, there are some couples who do find success after living together and staying married.
 Even if these couples are in the minority, their stories are worth mentioning in giving hope against all odds for the survival and endurance of marriage.

-I posted the following question to my writing colleagues on this HubPages site:
+I posted the following question to my writing colleagues:

 "How did living together before marriage work out for you?
-Successful or not?"
+Were you successful or not?"

 The responses I received were surprisingly positive in revealing that most of the couples who lived together first are still married today!
 Some shared about the wisdom gained and lessons learned through the pain of their choices while others told of the many years of marriage which lasted decades after initially moving in together.